R0GGER/bookmarkly/README.md

 ## Features

 ### Bookmark Management
-- Responsive design, accessible on both computer and phone.
+- Responsive design, accessible on both computer and phone
 - Organize bookmarks into categories
 - Mark bookmarks as favorites
 - Customize each bookmark with its own icon